How To Lose Weight If Disabled

 1. Consult with professionals for advice

-If you’re aiming for weight loss, the first step that you need to take first is consulting with your doctor.
-Your doctors will let you know if you are healthy enough to perform some physical activities or exercises.
+If you’re aiming for weight loss, the first step that you can (or maybe should?) take is consult with your doctor – they can not only provide advice but your doctor will let you know if you are healthy enough to perform some physical activities or exercises.
 They will also discuss any dietary plans or restrictions you may have.

 If you have a certain diet plan or exercise routine in mind, your doctor can check if they are safe for you.
 A fitness professional or dietitian may also be recommended to ensure that you have the safest way of losing weight.